copilot-extensions/preview-sdk.js/CONTRIBUTING.md

 # Contributing

-Thank you for considering to contribute to `github-project` 💖
+Thank you for considering to contribute to `copilot-extensions/preview-sdk.js` 💖

 Please note that this project is released with a [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating you agree to abide by its terms.